padresmurfa/style_guides/csharp_unit_tests.md

 ## **4. Test Structure**
 Each test method follows a structured format, **separated by clear comments**:

+- Where possible, the order of sections should be as it is presented below.
+- Empty sections should be omitted.
+- In some cases, it may be justifiable to have multiple instances of specific sections

 ### **Standard Sections:**

-The following sections are defined for a structured test.
-Where possible, the order of sections should be as it is presented below.
-Empty sections should be omitted.
-In rare cases, it may be justifiable to merge sections, using combined names such as *MOCKING % SETUP*, but try to avoid this.
+The following sections are defined for a well structured test.

 1. **GIVEN**
    - Set up initial conditions and inputs.